ducky64/arduino-lepton/README.md

 # arduino-lepton
 FLIR Lepton drivers for Arduino HAL.
-Tested with ESP32-S3 + Lepton 3.5 on a custom board, but (in concept) should work on most Arduino platforms that have the necessary and computational power.
+Tested with ESP32-S3 + Lepton 3.5 on a custom board, but (in concept) should work on most Arduino platforms that have the enough memory and computational power.

 **This README under construction.
 Will also be pushed to PlatformIO registry.**